How to Fix App Updates on Google Play Stuck on Pending

 No More Pending Downloads

 Hopefully, some of the steps from above helped you fix this issue.
-Most of the time, this common error is the result of some small app glitch that goes away easily.
+Most of the time, this common error results from some minor app glitch that goes away easily.
 However, if the problem keeps occurring, you may be experiencing some other system or hardware issue and may thus have to take your device to the local repair service.

 Do you know of any other methods to fix the pending download problem?
 If so, share them in the comments below.